• Skip to primary navigation

 Are there any other vegetables I can add?

 This dish is very versatile.
-Steamed broccoli florets, sautéed mushrooms, or wilted spinach would all be delicious additions.
+Roasted broccoli florets, sautéed mushrooms, or wilted spinach would all be delicious additions.
 Stir them into the skillet with the chicken and sausage just before serving.

 Recipe